hellerve/blog/posts/Building_a_small_language_with_cj.md

   static const char *input = "(def main (x) (sub (call inc x) 15))\n"
                                     "(def inc (x) (add x 2))\n";
   function functions[MAX_FUN];

-  // parse-y bits ...
+  // parse-y and resolve-y bits ...

   cj_ctx *cj = create_cj_ctx();
   for (int i = 0; i < function_count; i++) functions[i].entry = cj_create_label(cj);

   // ... here goes the rest
 }
 ```

-What we do here is create a cj context (the bits that store all of its state),
+What we do here is create a `cj` context (the bits that store all of its state),
 and then we assign a label to each of the functions.
 We will use these in our
 backend when calling the functions.